On Identity: A Conversation with Kwame Anthony Appiah

 Q: How have identities shaped society?

-In Europe, racism isn’t based on the history of slavery and the slave trade but rather on the history of Empire and the presence of visibly different people from other parts of the world in what were, for long historical periods, spaces in which almost everybody was white.
+In Europe, racism isn’t based on the history of slavery and the slave trade but rather on the and the presence of visibly different people from other parts of the world in what were, for long historical periods, spaces in which almost everybody was white.
 Even if there’s no profound cultural difference between brown, black and white Britons… they speak the same language, eat the same food, abstain from going to the same churches….. identity culture assigns significance to their bodily differences, and so race exists – even though we know that from a moral and cultural point of view, it’s shallow.

 You cannot get rid of identities, but you can reform them.
 You can take a form of identity that’s been historically associated with repression and hierarchy, and make it more egalitarian – that’s what we’ve been trying to do with gender.
 Let me be clear, I’m not in favour of the abolition of gender, but I do think there’s a lot of work we need to do in order to find more equality.